cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 >     - e.g., University of Kentucky
 > 1. Add and save
 >
-> Now when you search in *Google Scholar*, you should see **View Now @ UK** links if your affiliation is University of Kentucky.
+> Now when you search in *Google Scholar*,
+> you should see **View Now @ UK** links if your affiliation is University of Kentucky.
 > The link should be next to search results in your affiliation's collections.

-> See [Link Resolver 101][lr101] for additional details and this historical piece on link resolvers [(McDonald & Van de Velde, 2004)][mcdonald2004].
+> See [Link Resolver 101][mcdonald2004] for additional details and this historical piece on link resolvers
+> (McDonald & Van de Velde, 2004).
 > Also, [Alma provides Google Scholar][googlescholaralma] documentation that is useful to read through.
 > See also [Google Scholar's][gslibrary] documentation.

-Consider conducting a basic keyword search in **Google Scholar** using the term `electronic resources`.
+Consider conducting a basic keyword search in *Google Scholar* using the term `electronic resources`.
-If you are affiliated with a specific library, such as the University of Kentucky Libraries, you should see a **View Now @ UK** link next to at least some of the search results.
+If you are affiliated with a specific library, you should see a **View Now @ [institution]** link next to at least some of the search results.
 Clicking that link will reveal the OpenURL, which contains the article's metadata and identifies Google as the source:

 ```